Why Does My Child's Breath Smell Bad?

 Green Leaf Dental: Your Trusted Kids Dentist in Seward Park, Rainier Valley, Columbia City, Beacon Hill

 At Green Leaf Dental, your dentist in Seattle understands the importance of your child's oral health.
-Our experienced dentists, Dr. Yoni and Dr. Bean, are here to help.
+Our experienced dentists, Dr. Yoni is here to help.
 If you're concerned about your child's bad breath, don't hesitate to reach out to us at (206) 316-2351.
 We're conveniently located in Seward Park, serving families in Rainier Valley, Columbia City, and Beacon Hill.
 Request an appointment today and let us help keep your child's smile healthy and fresh!

 Ready to schedule your appointment?